gazmirbardhi/blogtest/src/pages/about.md

   main:
     weight: 2
     title: About
 description: Hi, I'm Arpit Goyal.
-I'm UX consultant at Maverick.io, Jaipur.
+UX consultant at Maverick.io, Jaipur.
 I prefer to introduce myself as "Engineer with an eye for design"

 ---
-**Hi, I'm Arpit Goyal.** I'm UX consultant at [Maverick.io](https://www.maverick.io), Jaipur.
+**Hi, I'm Arpit Goyal.** UX consultant at [Maverick.io](https://www.maverick.io), Jaipur.
 After graduating with Information technology as major, I worked for startups where I honed my design style and product sensibility.

 After my internship with Digital agency [Parallel Labs](https://parallellabs.io/), I developed a great interest in Design and it continued and increased with my work at [Townscript](https://www.townscript.com) and [WebEngage](https://webengage.com) as part of core product team.